Choose your budget and see the new ATVs that are out there.

 If you’re an impulse buyer, like a lot of people are, you might just see it and throw money down right away.
 Make sure you ride the ATV or UTV before making any decisions!
 When you ride it, TEST EVERYTHING!
 Put it into 4wd if possible and make sure that it goes in and out of 4wd, as well as rides okay with-it in.
 Try the machine in Reverse, Low, etc. Make sure that the gears shift smoothly, and properly.
 If anything feels off, then question it.

 If you're starting out in the sport, going with a used unit is always a good option.
 As well as other dealers, we have an ever changing selection of used ATVs or UTVs.
 You can browse our selection online, give us a call or stop in to see what we have.
-We're here to help you find the right machine for your needs.
+As expert an ATV dealer and a expert UTV dealer, we're here to help you find the right machine for your needs.